 Phuket Events in December

 - Phuket King’s Cup Regatta – This annual event coincides with the late King Bhumibol’s birtyday on December 5.
 The regatta lasts about a week and its event attracts some of the world’s best yachtsmen and yachtswomen, and their extraordinary and expensive boats.
 Local and visiting sailors vie for a coveted trophy, and there are lots of parties held throughout the week.

 - Sand Sculpting Festival – This festival that’s fun for all ages takes place on Karon Beach and typically features some extremely impressive sand sculptures.

-- Patong Carnival and Seafood Festival – This annual week-long festival in December (specific dates for 2016 have not been announced) is one of the most celebrated in Phuket.
+- Patong Carnival and Seafood Festival – This annual week-long festival in December is one of the most celebrated in Phuket.
 Locals and tourists are entertained by light shows, elaborate parades, traditional Thai dance performances, live contemporary music and much more.
 Vendor booths are set up selling handmade crafts and there are practically an endless number of food stalls along the waterfront in Patong Beach.

 - Christmas Day – Christmas Day is a Christian tradition, not celebrated in Thai culture, but with so many foreign visitors, you’ll find a wide range of festivities in Phuket to celebrate the holiday.
 Many hotels and resorts offer special buffet meals and events for Christmas.

 - New Year’s Eve – On December 31, all of Phuket, particularly its magnificent white beaches, are turned into a massive party zone with beach barbeques, live entertainment, gala dinners, and fireworks display.
 The largest free celebration takes place on Patong Beach, and there is a colorful countdown to the New Year at Sanam Chai across from Phuket City Hall.